OnTimeZone file types are offered in 3 formats:

 "Streets & Trips" data files offered in two versions:

-Both formats have the same data.
+Both formats use the same data.
 They differ only by what version of S&T was used to generate the file.

 Streets and Trips files are upwards-compatible.
 Within the ranges described above, you can open an older format with a newer version of Streets and Trips, but the first time will generate a prompt to match records to updated maps.
 Just say OK, and the automatic upgrade takes place.
 When you save the file it is formatted to your current S&T version and will open without a prompt next time.

-For a detailed discussion of how to use OTZ data in Streets and Trips click here.
+For detailed information on how to use OTZ data in Streets and Trips click here.

-*The clock faces on the print/view files show the local time in PM when it is Midnight GMT, or AM when it is Noon GMT.
+* The clock faces on the print files show the local time in PM when it is Midnight GMT, or AM when it is Noon GMT.

 ** Possible Problems with GPX files: The GPX file format uses the xml standard.
 Some browsers and configurations treat it as raw xml data rather than a file, causing a variety of confusing results.
 If you have any problems at all downloading or opening the GPX file you should instead download and unzip the zip file.
 It contains the same GPX file, which should open fine for you once you download it.

-Also, the "Streets and Trips GPX import format" files are specifically formatted only for importing into S&T files version 2010 and later -- using the "Import GPX File" data function in S&T v2010 and later.
+Also, the "Streets and Trips GPX import format" files are specifically formatted only for importing into S&T using the "Import GPX File" data function in S&T v2010 and later.
 They will not display properly if opened in other tools.
 For other mapping uses, the "GPX Interchange Format" is what you need.

 *** Google Earth Users, and those using the Earth plugin with Google Maps may encounter situations where, at very tight zoom levels, portions of some of the time zone borders may disappear.
 This is a reported bug in Google Earth.
 I continue to seek a workaround to the problem and will update the files if I find a fix..
 It does not appear to be a problem with regular Google Maps.